How to Market Yourself Online? Freely Share Quality Content

 Are students well prepared to meet the challenges of the future?

-Are students able to analyze, reason and communicate their ideas effectively?
+Are they able to analyze, reason and communicate their ideas effectively?
 Do they have the capacity to continue learning throughout life?
 Or have schools been forced to sacrifice learning for “adequate yearly progress” on state tests?

 A competitive workforce is made up of people who can think independently in complex and ambiguous situations where the solutions are not immediately obvious.
 Educators need resources and training to craft a rigorous learning environment where students can function as 21st century professionals – critical thinkers who can effectively collaborate to gather, evaluate, analyze and share information.
 You can download PISA sample questions, answers and comparative data: